 Kurbo Health was founded in 2013 to create a scalable, mobile solution to help children, teenagers and their families eat healthier and lose weight.
 With 1/3 of all children in the United States overweight or obese, there is a need for a cost effective solution that effectively helps these children reduce their weight and maintain this weight loss.

 The health risks of an obese child are numerous and serious.
 Obese youth are more likely to have risk factors for cardiovascular disease such as high cholesterol or high blood pressure.
 They are more likely to have pre-diabetes and type II diabetes.
-They are also at greater risk for bone and joint problems, sleep apnea, and social and psychological programs such as stigmatization and poor self-esteem.
+They are also at greater risk for bone and joint problems, sleep apnea, and social and psychological problems such as stigmatization and poor self-esteem.

 The Kurbo program aids children and their families to learn healthy eating habits and lose weight through the use of an intelligent mobile app and weekly coaching sessions.
 Using the Kurbo app, families track their food and exercise as well as engage with fun games, challenges and videos to learn nutrition.
 Importantly, the app utilizes a proven Traffic Light system to categorize foods into reds, yellows and greens.
 Rather than focus on calorie counting, which is neither safe nor effective for kids, the Kurbo system is based on teaching users to understand their food choices and gradually decrease the number of reds (unhealthy foods) over time.